tahanaqvi14/CEW-CEP/README.md

 C compiler (e.g., GCC) Linux operating system

-Use a cron command to schedule the script to run at a specific time each day, or simply execute `fetching.sh` directly if scheduling is not required.
+Use a cron command on your terminal to schedule the script to run at a specific time each day, or simply execute `fetching.sh` on terminal directly if scheduling is not required.